dont-rely-on-nulls/dont-rely-on-nulls.github.io/content/english/_index.md

   - title: "Business Value via FP"
     image: "/images/service-3.png"
     content: "Your project is great, hence you are anxious about it.
-Here are the good news: we are here for you.
+Here are the good news: we are here to join your team.
 Choose Don't rely on Nulls for dependable software solutions; something that you can rely on.
 Together, we will conquer the fear of deploying your treasure into the real world.
-We have the from first principles ideas, the tools, and the will to make it work.
+We have the from-first-principles ideas, the tools, and the will to make it work.
 Take a deep breath: you are one small step away from a brighter digital horizon --- even if it is from zero you should not be afraid.
 The outcome will be pretty, and maintanable enough that you'd like to frame it.
 What are you waiting for?"
     button:
       enable: true
       label: "Get Started Now"